Using plugins

 }

-As shown above, the definition field plugins can contain multiple plug-in declarations.
-Each plug-in declaration is identified by a plug-in reference name defined by a user, and specifies the appid of the plug-in and a required version number.
-The reference name (for example, myPlugin in the above example) is defined by the user, without being negotiated with the plug-in developer.
-The reference name is subsequently used to indicate the plug-in.
+As shown in the above example, plugins The definition segment can contain multiple plug-in declarations, each of which is identified by a user-defined plug-in reference name and specifies the appid And the version number that needs to be used.
+Where the reference name (in the example above myPlugin) is customizable by the user, without the need to align with or coordinate with the plugin developer.
+In subsequent plug-in use, the reference name is used to represent the plug-in.

-If a plug-in is used only within a subpackage, the plug-in can be placed only in the subpackage, for example:
+If a plug-in is only used in one subcontract, you can place the plug-in only in that subcontract, for example:

 {